D2KLab/sumly/README.md

 #### Transformed Based Bert Model

 You can apply the same idea of Baseline aproach here in order to launch your application based on transformer model by running **main.py**.
-Just be sure your computer supports GPU otherwise this option does **NOT** work.
-In addition input file should be in text (**.txt**) format.